15 Rare And Most Valuable 5 Dollar Bills Ever Sold

 Collectors love the notes with red seals.
 A couple of combinations like the one below can increase how much you can ask for if you own the $5 bill.
 This one has a red seal, and the serial number begins with the coveted number 1.
 This bill is very valuable.
 Red seal bills started in the time of the American civil war.

-See also 10 Rare Most Valuable Canadian Coins: Value Guide
+See also 9 Most Valuable Silver Eagles: Value and Price Guide

 They were debt notes, that is, carrying one means you owned a portion of the national debt.
 They were out of circulation by 1960 and removed from the legal tender category in the 1990s.